 So here is the Cap Theory of Garden Clean-Up: Any perennials that would look good in a cap of snow should be left standing.
 Plants like sedum, Joe Pye weed, yarrow, coneflower, and some rudbeckia provide the perfect landing pads for snowflakes, making them a bright spot in the otherwise monotonous tones of winter.
 Other plants that might be left standing are those with interesting color and texture, such as grasses or Husker Red penstemon, which as bright red stems.
 Cut down any plants that look flat or soggy after freezing, such as hosta (yuck — nothing is more unsightly than a hosta after a freeze) and daylilies.
 Today I also cleaned up a lot of Clara Curtis daisies, some Mexican hat, and a scraggly looking Walker’s Low nepeta.
 Because they may carry powdery mildew, the phlox also got cut back.

-You don’t have to cut plants back in the fall at all — and many years, I have just not gotten around to it.
+You don’t have to cut plants back in the fall at all while doing garden cleanup — and many years, I have just not gotten around to it.
 But with beautiful weather, it’s fun to walk around the yard, shears and pruners in hand, deciding what would look good wearing snow this winter.